samhauz/Getting-CleaningData/CodeBook.md

 Code Book
 ==========

-This codebood describes the variables, the data, and any transformations or work that you performed to clean up the data for this project.
+This codebood describes the variables, the data, and any transformations or work that have been performed to clean up the data for this project.

 The data set for this project was obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip